ClinicalTrials.Veeva

 • Infant received fortifier or formula before Study Day 1.

-• Study Day 1 to occur after day 21 of life.
+• Study Day 1 to occur after postnatal day 21.

-• Infants with congenital or chromosomal anomalies that may affect growth outcome.
+• Infants with congenital or chromosomal anomalies or brain injury that may affect growth or neurodevelopment.

 • Enrollment in any other clinical study affecting nutritional management during the feeding intervention.

-• Reasonable potential that the infant will be transferred to a NICU where the study protocol will not be continued.
+• Reasonable potential that the infant will be transferred to a NICU where the study protocol will not be continued before they have completed at least 4 weeks of the feeding intervention.

 Trial design